depressed-pho/quick-mining/README.md

   2. Loot tables are not accessible from the scripting API, and
   3. The API doesn't provide any means to simulate what would be dropped when a block is mined.
+* Mining a huge blob of Sculk blocks with a non-silk-touch hoe spawns a huge number of small experience orbs and may cause a lag, as opposed to spawning a few large experience orbs.
+This is because there is no means to spawn orbs whose value is larger than 1.

 In short, these are issues that we can do absolutely nothing about.
 Ask Mojang to improve the API if you want these to be fixed.